-By default, whenever Hauptwerk saves an XML file it automatically does so in a special compacted format.
-Doing so makes an XML file much smaller and allows it to load much faster.
-However, if you're a sample set developer and want to edit the XML files using a text or XML editor then tick the Disable auto-compacting ... options so that the files are saved in a readable format.
+By default, whenever Hauptwerk

+saves an XML file it • • General Preferences

+automatically does so in a special compacted format.
+Doing so makes an XML file much smaller and allows it to oad much faster.
+However, if you're a sample set developer and want to edit the XML files using a text or XML editor then lick the Disable auto-compacting options so that the files are saved in a readable format.
 Leave the options un-ticked in all other cases, since ticking them can make loading organs, combination sets and settings much slower.

-Note also that the Design tools | Load organ (with design options) menu option has various important utility functions for developing sample sets.
+Note also that the Design tools Load organ (with design options) menu option has various mportant utility functions for developing sample sets.
+Performanc advanced pu Disable au Disable au rpose: ito-compact ito-compact ting of organ definitions?
+MIDI console status output (advanced use) d, unless you are creating your own sample s id surround/3D/perspective panning settings et and need to use them for a special